Elizabeth-Ololade/Capstone-Project/Sales Performance Analysis.md

 Visualization Type
 The Monthly and Yearly Sales Trend is presented using line chart.
-Line chart compareed different time periods months, helping to assess performance and spot significant changes or anomalies.
+Line chart compared different time,period and  months, helping to assess performance and spot significant changes or anomalies.
 ![Cap  line chart](https://github.com/user-attachments/assets/62893b6f-76be-4289-9b9d-40d74eecfb92)

 ### **Explanation of the Chart**